HMS Havelock (H88): History

 Jutahy was ordered by Brazil on 8 December 1937 from J. Samuel White, Cowes.
 The ship was laid down on 31 May 1938 and was purchased by the British on 5 September 1939 after the beginning of the Second World War and renamed HMS Havelock.
 She was launched on 16 October and commissioned on 10 February 1940.
 After working up, the ship was assigned to the 9th Destroyer Flotilla of the Western Approaches Command.
 Havelock was detached to Home Fleet during the Norwegian Campaign and supported the Allied landings on 12–13 May at Bjerkvik during the Battle of Narvik.
 During the initial stages of this battle, she mounted a French mortar battery on her forecastle.
 She continued to provide fire support during the battle for the rest of the month.
 During the nights of 30 and 31 May, the ship helped to evacuate troops from Bodø to Harstad and Borkenes to await further evacuation.
 Havelock was one of the ships that escorted the troop ships evacuating the troops from the Narvik area on 7 and 8 June.
 She was commanded by Capt.
 E. Barry Stevens, DSC.

 Later in June, the ship rejoined the 9th Destroyer Flotilla and spent most of the next two years escorting convoys.
 Late in 1940 the Flotilla was redesignated as the 9th Escort Group.
 Havelock was attached to Force H in Gibraltar to reinforce the escort during Operations Tiger in May 1941.
 The ship returned to the Western Approaches command afterwards as her anti-aircraft capability was believed by Admiral James Somerville to be too weak for operations in the Mediterranean.

-In March 1942, Havelock became flotilla leader of Escort Group B-5 team of the Mid-Ocean Escort Force and continued to escort convoys in the North Atlantic until early 1944.
+In March 1942, Havelock became flotilla leader of Escort Group B-5 of the Mid-Ocean Escort Force and continued to escort convoys in the North Atlantic until early 1944.
 From 28 December to 14 January 1943, the escort group defended Convoy TM 1, a group of nine oil tankers sailing from Trinidad to Gibraltar.
-The convoy was attacked by several U-boat wolfpacks en route and lost seven of its ships despite the best efforts of its escort.
+The convoy was attacked by several U-boat wolfpacks en route and lost seven of its ships.
 Havelock only managed to damage with depth charges whilst escorting this convoy.
 Havelock and her consorts escorted Convoy SC 122 through the largest convoy battle of the war some two months later.
 In mid-1943, the escort group was deployed to the Bay of Biscay to attack U-boats in cooperation with the Royal Air Force (RAF) as they left their bases on the French Atlantic coast.
-In late September – early October, the group escorted ships carrying No. 247 Group RAF to the Azores to begin setting up airbases there.
+In late September to early October, the group escorted ships carrying 247 Group to the Azores to begin setting up airbases there.